reedmusic/reedmusic.github.io/excel/index.md

 ![](roulette.jpg)

-The roulette is a bank of questions used to automatically construct a random, low-stakes quiz.
+The roulette is a bank of questions used to automatically construct a random quiz.

 It supports retrieval practice and spaced repetition: questions from previous and current topics are mixed up randomly (at your control).

 The model is simple and flexible.

-* The **Questions** sheet holds all the questions and answers
+* **Questions** sheet holds all the questions and answers
-* The **Options** sheet selects which topics to include
+* **Options** sheet selects which topics to include
-* The following sheets ask questions in a number of ways, including
+* The following sheets quiz in both directions
-	* Leaving the answer blank or the question blank
-	* Knowledge-organiser style, with different elements blanked out (less useful, but has prompted some imaginative responses in class)
-	* A **Print Q** sheet designed to fill A4 paper for homework or a test
+* **Print Q** sheet designed to fill A4 paper for homework or test

 For more information about roulettes, see [Adam Boxer's blog](https://achemicalorthodoxy.wordpress.com/2018/08/18/retrieval-roulettes/).
 Links to many different examples at the bottom.